Best Daypack and Day Bag for Europe Travel

 At the very least you’ll want zippers that can be clipped or locked together.
-This will deter 99% of would-be-thieves, but some companies also make slash proof bags that have a thin metal mesh sewn into the walls of pack if you want an extra level of security.
+This will deter 99% of would-be-thieves, but some companies also make slash proof bags that have a thin metal mesh sewn into the walls of the pack, if you want an extra level of security.

-While not completely necessary, it is really nice being able to pack your daypack into your main travel backpack when you’re changing destinations.
-This feature also comes in handy if you plan to do carry-on only when you fly since most budget airlines only allow one carry-on item.
+While not completely necessary, it is really nice to be able to pack your daypack into your main travel backpack when you’re changing destinations.
+This feature also comes in handy if you plan to only carry-on when you fly, since most budget airlines only allow one carry-on item.

 Some bags are designed to be easily rolled up and compressed into the size of a book.
-They are ultra-lightweight but this style of bag doesn’t always have the best support system, so they’re not great if you add much weight to the bag.
+They are ultra-lightweight, but this style of bag doesn’t always have the best support system, so they’re not great if you add too much weight to the bag.

-A good daypack should just be big enough to carry a few items — camera, maps, guide book, snacks, light jacket/sweater, etc. The bigger then bag the tougher it becomes to navigate crowded transportation and keep secure.
+A good daypack should be just big enough to carry a few items — camera, maps, guide book, snacks, light jacket/sweater, etc. The bigger the bag, the tougher it becomes to navigate crowded transportation and keep secure.

-I prefer a daybag that has a few external pockets that allow me to have easy access to non-valuable items like notebooks, pens, maps and other similar items.
+I prefer a daybag that has a few external pockets that will allow me to have easy access to non-valuable items like notebooks, pens, maps, and other similar items.

 2. Outlander Packable Handy Lightweight Travel Backpack Daypack — This daypack gets positive reviews and it is about $8 cheaper than the Eagle Creek bag.
 It does have two water bottle pockets that a lot of people find handy.
 Price: $20